B1naryB0b/Wharf-CLI/README.md

 - **Simple Commands**: Easy-to-remember commands for common port operations
 - **Port Inspection**: List all active ports or query specific port numbers
 - **Process Information**: View which processes are using network ports
+- **Port Testing**: Test connectivity to specific ports with configurable timeout
+- **Free Port Discovery**: Find available ports for your applications

 ## Installation